 - How Updating Your Old Content Can Help With Your Rankings – NeilPatel.com

 5.3.
 Speed Up Your Site

 We know speed has always been an imperative factor when it comes to your rankings, but it’s about to become much more critical.
 Already we see a 16% decrease in customer satisfaction with just a one-second delay in page load times.

-Core Web Vitals are a set of real-world, user-centered metrics that quantify critical aspects of the user experience.
-They measure dimensions of web usability such as load time, interactivity, and the stability of content as it loads are search signals for the User Experience update.
+Core Web Vitals are a set of real-world, user-centred metrics that quantify critical aspects of the user experience.
+They measure dimensions of web usability such as load time, interactivity, and the stability of content as it loads are searched signals for the User Experience update.

 Core Web Vitals Metrics are signals for the Google User Experience UpdateThis one-second delay can also cause an 11% drop in organic traffic, proving that Google cares about your site speed.

 You can download and install the WP Rocket plugin if your site runs on WordPress.
 This allows you to minify and combine files to reduce the number of requests your site makes to load.
 It sounds more complicated than it is.

 Another thing you can do is enable browser caching.
 This means that your site won’t have to reload every element every time a returning user clicks through, as it is already stored in their cache.

 But keep in mind that these tips are only the tip of the iceberg.
 If you are serious about speed optimization services for WordPress you should hire a WordPress maintenance service.